Rightpoint/RZBluetooth/README.md

 }
 ```

-Finally, the simulated device should present some developer-facing API for configuring the in-memory state that is being exposed via bluetooth.
-This implementation also provides indication support to notify any observing peripherals that the battery level has changed.
-This API can then be used to modify the simulated device state via Unit Tests, an in-memory simulated device HUD, or a custom application.

 ## Central Instantiation

 One design constraint that is required to integrate the simulation is that the `RZBCentralManager` that is usually used must be swapped out with an `RZBTestableCentralManager`.
 This can be performed in any number of ways, but does have some implementation considerations.
-The simulation can also be used without RZBluetooth by using `RZBSimulatedCentral` as well.
+The simulation can also be used without RZBluetooth by using `RZBMockCentralManager` and `RZBSimulatedCentral` instead.

 ## Simulated Connections